mathisbot/homomorph-rust/README.md

 # Homomorphic Encryption Scheme in Rust

-This repository contains a Rust implementation of a homomorphic encryption scheme.
+This repository contains a Rust implementation of an homomorphic encryption scheme targetting unsigned integers (other types of numbers are WIP).

 Homomorphic encryption allows computations to be performed on encrypted data without decrypting it, preserving the privacy of the data.
 Homomorphic encryption is still a subject of research today, and no system that is both secure and efficient has yet been found.